CAHLR/OATutor-Content/README.md

 ## License/Atribution

-All content in this repository is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+All content in this repository is made available under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
-Attribution is given to respective projects within each json file per hints, scaffold, and problems.
+Attribution is given within each json file, indicating the authoring organization and license for each hint, scaffold, and problem.